kitnil/awesome/README.md

 ## Haskell

+- [X11](https://github.com/xmonad/X11) - A Haskell binding to the X11 graphics library.
+- [greenclip](https://github.com/erebe/greenclip) - Simple clipboard manager to be integrated with rofi - Static binary available
+- [waymonad](https://github.com/waymonad/waymonad) - A wayland compositor based on ideas from and inspired by xmonad
 - [text](https://github.com/haskell/text) - An efficient packed, immutable Unicode text type for Haskell, with a powerful loop fusion optimization framework.
 - [fast-tags](https://github.com/elaforge/fast-tags) - Incremental vi and emacs tags for haskell.
 - [taffybar](https://github.com/taffybar/taffybar) - A gtk based status bar for tiling window managers such as XMonad